- Table of Content

 Technically, contract management should be smooth; you tell the supplier what you want, and they do it.
-But, in reality, contracts do not always go as planned, and poor contract management bears this blame.
-Efficient contract management amalgamates many skills like management, relationship, and communication skills to work in harmony with the suppliers and avoid contract killers.
+But, in reality, contracts don't always go as planned.
+Poor contract management bears this blame.
+Efficient contract management amalgamates many skills like management, relationship and communication skills to work in harmony with the suppliers and avoid contract killers.

 3. Poor Supplier Selection

 Selecting the right suppliers is one of the most critical aspects for the success or failure of any procurement organization.
 Not just that, any imprecision in the supplier selection process paves the way for supply chain disruptions, poor supplier performance, and ultimately, business process inefficiencies.

 That said, the impact of the supplier selection process, if flawed is profound.
 To overcome such issues, businesses can follow a transparent and easily accessible supplier evaluation method and couple it with a straightforward, carefully audited process for purchasing, approvals, and payments.

 If you don't have a robust supplier selection process in place, you're at risk from a host of environmental, social and governance (ESG) issues.

 Procurement processes are changing in the wake of this pressure, so it's important to make sure you're ahead of the curve when it comes to ESG considerations.

 ESG considerations affect the economy and all industries, from manufacturing and mining to IT and government.
 And no business is too small to be affected by this upsurge in ESG consideration.

 A good example of this is a supplier that cannot guarantee fair labour practices could get you into trouble with the authorities and disrupt your production processes.

 In order to avoid such risks, you need to: